 Judge blocks order barring asylum access at border and gives administration two weeks to appeal

+Judge blocks Trump’s asylum ban at southern border saying he exceeded authority

-A federal judge has ruled that an executive order by President Donald Trump suspending asylum access at the southern border is unlawful
+A federal judge ruled Wednesday that an executive order by President Donald Trump suspending asylum access at the southern border is unlawful

-A federal judge said Wednesday that an order by President Donald Trump suspending asylum access at the southern border was unlawful, throwing into doubt one of the key pillars of the president's plan to crack down on migration at the southern border.
-But he put the ruling on hold for two weeks to give the government time to appeal.
+A federal judge has blocked President Donald Trump’s order suspending asylum access at the U.S.-Mexico border.

-In an order Jan.
-20, Trump declared that the situation at the southern border constitutes an invasion of America and that he was “suspending the physical entry” of migrants and their ability to seek asylum until he decides it is over.
+In a day-one executive order, Trump declared the situation at the southern border constitutes what he called an invasion of America.
+The president said he was “suspending the physical entry” of migrants and their ability to seek asylum until he decides it is over.

-U.S. District Judge Randolph Moss in Washington said his order blocking Trump's policy will take effect July 16, giving the Trump administration time to appeal.
+Federal District Judge Randolph Moss has now blocked that order, writing, “the President cannot adopt an alternative immigration system, which supplants the statutes that Congress has enacted.”

 The Homeland Security Department did not immediately respond to a request but an appeal is likely.
 The president and his aides have repeatedly attacked court rulings that undermine his policies as judicial overreach.

 The ruling comes after illegal border crossings have plummeted.
-The White House said Wednesday that the Border Patrol made 6,070 arrests in June, down 30% from May to set a pace for the lowest annual clip since 1966.
+The White House said Wednesday that Border Patrol made 6,070 arrests in June, down 30 percent from May.
 On June 28, the Border Patrol made only 137 arrests, a sharp contrast to late 2023, when arrests topped 10,000 on the busiest days.

-Arrests dropped sharply when Mexican officials increased enforcement within their own borders in December 2023 and again when then-President Joe Biden introduced severe asylum restrictions in June 2024.
-They plunged more after Trump became president in January, deploying thousands of troops to the border under declaration of a national emergency
+Arrests dropped sharply when Mexican officials increased enforcement within its own borders in December 2023 and again when then-President Joe Biden introduced severe asylum restrictions in June 2024.
+They plunged more after Trump became president in January, deploying thousands of troops to the border under declaration of a national emergency.

 Trump and his allies say the asylum system has been abused.
 They argue that it draws people who know it will take years to adjudicate their claims in the country’s backlogged immigration courts during which they can work and live in America.

-But supporters argue that the right to seek asylum is guaranteed in U.S. law and international commitments — even for those who cross the border illegally.
-They say that asylum is a vital protection for people fleeing persecution — a protection guaranteed by Congress that even the president doesn’t have the authority to ignore.
+But supporters argue the right to seek asylum is guaranteed in federal law and international commitments — even for those who cross the border illegally.
+They say asylum is a vital protection for people fleeing persecution — a protection guaranteed by Congress that even the president doesn’t have the authority to ignore.

 People seeking asylum must demonstrate a fear of persecution on a fairly narrow grounds of race, religion, nationality, or by belonging to a particular social or political group.

-Groups that work with immigrants — the Arizona-based Florence Project, the El Paso, Texas-based Las Americas Immigrant Advocacy Center and the Texas-based RAICES — filed the lawsuit against the government, arguing that the president was wrong to equate migrants coming to the southern border with an invasion.
+Groups which work with immigrants — the Arizona-based Florence Project, the El Paso, Texas-based Las Americas Immigrant Advocacy Center and the Texas-based RAICES — filed the lawsuit against the government, arguing the president was wrong to equate migrants coming to the southern border with an invasion.

-And they argued that Trump’s proclamation amounted to the president unilaterally overriding “... the immigration laws Congress enacted for the protection of people who face persecution or torture if removed from the United States.”
+They also argued Trump’s proclamation amounted to the president unilaterally overriding “... the immigration laws Congress enacted for the protection of people who face persecution or torture if removed from the United States.”

 But the government argued that because both foreign policy and immigration enforcement fall under the executive branch of government, it was entirely under the president’s authority to declare an invasion.